acg/alangrow.com/content/blog/on-remote-work.html.md

 ### Would you like to add anything else?

-If you're bootstrapping a remote-first company, consider applying to [Earnest Capital](https://earnestcapital.com/).
+If you're bootstrapping a remote-first company, consider applying to [Calm Fund](https://calmfund.com/).
 They're an incredible resource to companies like ours, and their community of founders and mentors is very much aligned with the future of work — which is remote!